Two on a Tower

-Two on a Tower: A Romance (1882) is a novel by English author Thomas Hardy, classified by him as a romance and fantasy it is one of his minor works.
-The book is one of Hardy's Wessex novels, set in late Victorian Dorset.
+Two on a Tower: A Romance (1882) is a novel by English author Thomas Hardy, classified by him as a romance and fantasy.
+It is regarded as one of his minor works.
+It is one of Hardy's Wessex novels, set in late Victorian Dorset.

 Epigraph

 Hardy placed an epigraph at the beginning of this book.
 The epigraph is from a Richard Crashaw poem, Love's Horoscope.
 It reads: